Yserz/wlc-virtual-infrastructure/README.md

 	- `container-workstation-local` - Workstation to work locally on Chef recipes and e.g. upload it to the local Chef-Server.
 * `vm-dev-host` - The host VM containing all Docker Containers for the Development Environment.
 	- `container-jenkins` - The container for Jenkins CI.
-* `vm-wlc-test` - *Under Development* The host VM containing all Docker Containers for the We Love Coding Test Environment.
+* `vm-wlc-test` - The host VM containing all Docker Containers for the We Love Coding Test Environment.
 	 - `container-wlc-glassfish` - *Under Development* The Container for the We Love Coding Test GlassFish.
 	 - `container-wlc-mysql` - *Under Development* The Container for the We Love Coding Test MySQL.
-* `vm-wlc-production` - *Under Development* The host VM containing all Docker Containers for the We Love Coding Production Environment.
+* `vm-wlc-production` - The host VM containing all Docker Containers for the We Love Coding Production Environment.
 	 - `container-wlc-glassfish` - *Under Development* The Container for the We Love Coding Production GlassFish.
 	 - `container-wlc-mysql` - *Under Development* The Container for the We Love Coding Production MySQL.